WhiskyDev/whiskydev.github.io/_posts/2014-06-27-Tasting-Notes.md

 <img src="/images/2014-06/IMG_4576.jpg" style="height: 250px"/>

-Owns the tallest stills in Scotland, allowing only the lightest and purest vapors to make it to the top, making for smoother whiskey.
+Owns the tallest stills in Scotland, allowing only the lightest and purest vapors to make it to the top, making for smoother whisky.
 Use casks a limited number of times to allow for more flavours.
 One of Glanmorangie prized assets is Tarlogie Springs, their fresh water source.
 The water is produced by rain water forcing through limestone and sandstone over hundreds of years.
 The process infuses the water with natural minerals giving glenmorangie it's ingredient unique among Highland distilleries.

 <img src="/images/2014-06/3-glenmorangie_lasanta_sherry.jpg" align="right" style="height: 250px"/>
 ### Lasanta